-• Depending upon the needs of the Hopi Tribe, some incumbents may be required to demonstrate fluency in both the Hopi and English languages as a condition of employment.
+- Depending upon the needs of the Hopi Tribe, some incumbents may be required to demonstrate fluency in both the Hopi and English languages as a condition of employment. - Familiarity with Hopi customs, traditional and cultural values and teachings. - Familiarity with Northern Arizona geographic area.